timiskhakov/timiskhakov.github.io/posts/сomputing-the-convex-hull-on-gpu.md

 The program works the same way as its C++ equivalent but with some additional details.

-First, we have to create the instances of `Context` and `CudaAccelerator` through which we will interact with the GPU.
+First, we have to create instances of `Context` and `CudaAccelerator` through which we will interact with the GPU.

 ILGPU provides us with `ExchangeBuffer<T>` which is somewhat similar to how Unified Memory works in the C++ example.
 Using a buffer created both in device memory and host memory, we can copy data between device and host by calling `CopyToAccelerator()` and `CopyFromAccelerator` on the accelerator instance.
 We also need to wait for the GPU to do the copying by calling `Synchronize()`.